richardsonlima/richardsonlima.github.io/_posts/2022-10-29-singularities-and-blackholes.markdown

 $$ R_{\mu\nu} - \tfrac{1}{2}g_{\mu\nu}R + \Lambda g_{\mu\nu} = \frac{8\pi G}{c^4}T_{\mu\nu} $$

-For spherical, non-rotating black holes, the Schwarzschild solution gives the spacetime metric.
+For spherical, non rotating black holes, the Schwarzschild solution gives the spacetime metric.
 For rotating black holes, the Kerr solution adds angular momentum:

 $$ r_\pm = \frac{GM}{c^2} \pm \sqrt{\left(\frac{GM}{c^2}\right)^2 - a^2} $$

 where $a$ is the rotation parameter.

-One of the most mind-bending consequences is **time dilation**.
+One of the most mind bending consequences is **time dilation**.
 Near the event horizon, time slows down relative to distant observers:

 $$ t' = \frac{t}{\sqrt{1 - \frac{r_s}{r}}} $$

-This is not just mathematics—it has been simulated with extraordinary accuracy in cinema.
+This is not just mathematics it has been simulated with extraordinary accuracy in cinema.

 ---